 Filipino chicken adobo can be served with or without sauce.
 If you like it very tasty then continue to cook on an uncovered cooking pot until the liquid completely evaporates.

 Cooking Tips and Alternative Ingredients

-Marinating the chicken adds flavor to it.
-It can be a time consuming process depending on how you view the situation.
+Marinating can be a time consuming process depending on how you view the situation.
 Since I cook this often for my family, I usually prepare the chicken ahead of time.
 I marinate 3 batches of chicken pieces the night before I cook the first batch.
 Keep the remaining marinated chicken in the freezer for later use.

 - Use any chicken part when cooking Filipino chicken adobo.
 The common parts that I use are thigh, drumstick, and breast.